 Please use the Graduation Checklist (PDF) to make sure all necessary tasks are completed.

-Candidates for a Concordia University Texas degree or the Lutheran Teacher's Diploma must be registered for the appropriate Graduation Course during the final term in which their work is to be completed and the diploma/certificate is to be awarded.
+Candidates for a Concordia University Texas degree must be registered for the appropriate Graduation Course during the final term in which their work is to be completed and the diploma is to be awarded.

-If an online registration refresher is needed, please visit the Online Registration Tutorial (PDF).
+If an online registration tutorial or refresher is needed, please visit the Online Registration Instructions (PDF)

 Note: Late graduation registration may result in the student’s name being omitted from the commencement program and/or interfere with the student’s ability to purchase commencement regalia.

 The name placed on the diploma is the one found in the university data system.
-Students will find the exact spelling of their name in the official email that they receive showing their graduation audit results.
+Students will find the exact spelling and format of their name on their transcript.
 It is the student’s responsibility to verify that their name is correct.
 The only name change permitted on the diploma are those made to the student’s official records.
 If needed, please see the "Name Change Request" section below for this process.
 If you have any questions about your name or the name change process, please contact your Student Support Coordinator.

 If a diploma must be reprinted and resent because the student did not verify the spelling and format of their name, the student will be charged the replacement fee for a new diploma.

-Note: If the student has an outstanding financial obligation to the university, we will be unable to release that diploma.
-Once the financial obligation has been resolved with the appropriate department, please contact the Registrar’s Office.
+Please Note: If a student has an outstanding financial obligation to the university, we will be unable to release their diploma until the obligation is resolved.

 If needed, a change of name in the student data system can be completed by:

-2.)
-Providing two forms of appropriate documentation or ID (driver's license, passport, marriage license, etc.)
+- Providing two forms of appropriate documentation or ID (driver's license, passport, marriage license, etc.

-The above must be submitted to the Registrar’s Office no later than four (4) weeks prior to the graduation date for that term.
-The name requested on the form must exactly match the name shown on the two forms of identification provided.
+The above form must be submitted no later than six (6) weeks prior to the commencement date for that term.
+The name requested on the form must exactly match the name shown on both forms of identification provided.

-For additional information regarding Graduation or the Commencement Service please contact the Registrar's Office at 512.313.4643 or email@example.com.
+For additional information regarding Graduation or the Commencement Service, please contact Student Central at email@example.com.